 7. List all of your strengths.
 Think three positive thoughts about yourself before falling asleep at night and before getting out of bed each morning.

-Six ways to enhance your life and self esteem
+Six ways to enhance your life and self worth

 1. Set aside one hour every morning for personal development matters.
 Meditate, visualize your day, read inspirational texts to se the tone of your day, listen to motivational tapes or read great literature.
 Starting the day off well is a powerful strategy for self-renewal and personal effectiveness.